-DEVELOPMENTAL SUPPORTS FOR SCHOOL PERSONNEL, COMMUNITY MEMBERS, PARENTS, AND STUDENTS
+DEVELOPMENTAL SUPPORTS FOR SCHOOL PERSONNELSTAFF, COMMUNITY MEMBERS, PARENTS, AND STUDENTS

 A transformed, intentional school climate and culture must emphasize support for all members of the school community to maintain its vitality.
-Specifically, school leadership and personnel who hold positions throughout the building must be supported with a variety of resources and approaches that enable them to learn and to foster the changes and growth needed.
-In addition, students, families, and community members need these supports as well.
+Specifically, school leadership and personnel-staff who hold positions throughout the building must be supported with a variety of resources and approaches that enable them to learn and to foster the changes and growth needed.
+In addition, students, families, and community members need these supports as well to enable them to learn and to foster the changes and growth needed.
 Among these, everyone involved in our schools needs to be able to count on the following:

-- More opportunity to work in groups, which reinforces interdependent, collaborative thinking. - Professional growth opportunities (including trainings, professional development, shadowing colleagues or in model schools, etc.) that are aimed at the purposes and goals of transformed school climate.
-Vital trainings include: how to implement restorative practices; examining multiple layers of internalized, interpersonal and institutional racism that contribute to racial disparities in discipline and achievement; trauma-informed responses; and others identified by educators. - Community growth opportunities that will enable families, students, and other community members to understand--and participate in--the transformation of school climate that is the central aim of this effort. - Even as we learn from people who are deeply, theoretically grounded in this work, growth and shifting culture must be done WITH, not TO people.
+- 1. More opportunity to work in groups, which reinforces interdependent, collaborative thinking. - 2.
+Professional growth opportunities (including trainings, professional development, shadowing colleagues or in model schools, etc.) that are aimed at the purposes and goals of transformed school climate.
+Vital trainings include: how to implement restorative practices; examining multiple layers of internalized, interpersonal and institutional racism that contribute to racial disparities in discipline and achievement; trauma-informed responses; and others identified by educators. - 3.
+Community growth opportunities that will enable families, students, and other community members to understand--and participate in--the transformation of school climate that is the central aim of this effort. - 4.
+Even as we learn from people who are deeply, theoretically grounded in this work, growth and shifting culture must be done WITH, not TO people.
 Engagement comes from invitation to do with as co-creators of the new path forward. - Avoid "one and done."
-Opportunities and time to design and practice within the context of their group of co-creators, as well as across stakeholders, along with ongoing mentoring and peer support. - Specific tools that everyone understands with common language (i.e., restorative practices, anti-racism, trauma-informed practices, internal motivation). - Simultaneously, the recognition that there are multiple approaches to achieving our goals and encouragement to see one another as resources rather than threats, opportunities to learn from one another for expanded knowledge, skills and tools. - Space with equipped support staff, like a Student Help Zone or other area, where trained staff and/or counselors can help students work through their difficulties with the goal of getting back to the classroom as soon as possible and better able to engage with their peers and school staff.
+Opportunities and time to design and practice within the context of their group of co-creators, as well as across stakeholders, along with ongoing mentoring and peer support. - 6.
+Specific tools that everyone understands with common language (i.e., restorative practices, antiracism, trauma-informed practices, internal motivation). - 7.
+Simultaneously, the recognition that there are multiple approaches to achieving our goals and encouragement to see one another as resources rather than threats, opportunities to learn from one another for expanded knowledge, skills and tools. - 8.
+Space with equipped support staff, like a Student Help Zone or other area, where trained staff and/or counselors can help students work through their difficulties with the goal of getting back to the classroom as soon as possible and better able to engage with their peers and school staff. - 9.
+A shared conviction that moral, ethical, and social development are fundamental purposes of education, along with recognition that current educational constructs and testing regimens are pushing out the ability to focus on building blocks of personal development.

-- A shared conviction that moral, ethical, and social development are fundamental purposes of education, along with recognition that current educational constructs and testing regimens are pushing out the ability to focus on building blocks of personal development. - Time and incentives to support students' interests, such as advising, coaching, and developing clubs and activities that boost connectedness and pride in their school. - Regular signals that the District is investing in supports to transform school climate with benefits for everyone.
-The vision for school climate must be emphasized at all levels of the District's communications, brand, resources, and supports with the frequent message that this humane and powerful approach is worth the ongoing investment of time and effort. - Minimize turnover at all levels as we find ways to institutionalize this commitment. - Tools for measuring the impact of restorative and other practices teachers, schools and families are putting into place.
+- 10. Time and incentives to support students' interests, such as advising, coaching, and developing clubs and activities that boost connectedness and pride in their school. - 11.
+Regular signals that the District is investing in supports to transform school climate with benefits for everyone.
+The vision for school climate must be emphasized at all levels of the District's communications, brand, resources, and supports with the frequent message that this humane and powerful approach is worth the ongoing investment of time and effort. - 12.
+Effort to minimize turnover at all levels as we find ways to institutionalize this commitment. - 13.
+Tools for measuring the impact of restorative and other practices that teachers, schools and families are putting into place.